 By the same token, Language and Computation explicitly solicits and welcomes replication reports of previously-published research, as Empirical Studies.
 Replications should be clearly labeled as such upon submission, and will be reviewed for fidelity to the original study as well as the usual criteria of methodological soundness and completeness.
 Responses will be solicited from the original researchers upon acceptance of any replication study for publication.

 Indexed in: Google Scholar, DOAJ, CrossRef, CLOCKSS, OpenAIRE

-Language and Computation welcomes submissions of the following article types: Brief Research Report, Code, Core Concept, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, New Discovery, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+Language and Computation welcomes submissions of the following article types: Brief Research Report, Core Concept, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, New Discovery, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology and Code.